Colour Vision (album)

-Colour Vision is the third studio album by American singer MAX, released on September 18, 2020, through Colour Vision Records and Sony Entertainment.
+Colour Vision is the third studio album by American singer MAX, released on September 18, 2020, through Colour Vision Records.
 A primarily pop record, the album is the singer's first in four years since Hell's Kitchen Angel, and was conceived following a 2018 surgery to remove polyps from his vocal cords.
 During recovery, he was unable to sing for a period of four months and developed a renewed outlook towards music in that time, which resulted in a more personal approach to his writing than before.
 Thematically, the album deals with love and relationships, and was heavily inspired by the singer's marriage with his wife Emily.